Types of Recreational Fishing Surveys

 - Information about the fishing trip, including the length and mode (i.e., shore, private boat, charter boat, or headboat).

 Sampling sites, dates, and times are selected in proportion to the amount of fishing activity expected to occur at a particular site during a particular time of day.
 Ensuring more active sites are sampled more often increases sampling efficiency—allowing our samplers to spend more time interviewing anglers at high-activity sites and less time idle at low-activity sites—and ensures our overall sample is representative of actual fishing activity.
+In 2019, samplers from Maine through Georgia received training from the Atlantic Coastal Cooperative Statistics Program (ACCSP) and began using tablets to record and send angler intercept data.

 Samples are drawn during two-month sampling periods known as “waves.”
 Preliminary estimates of average catch per angler trip are produced for each wave; final estimates are generated each year.